Abhiek187/mnist-attack/README.md

 ## Instructions
 1. Run `python3 gen_lenet.py` to save the LeNet model.
 2. Run `python3 test_lenet.py` to launch the adversarial attack.

+The results will appear in the `downloads` folder (ignored by Git).